Denyme24/Denyme24/README.md

 ## 👨‍💻 About Me

 I'm a **passionate full-stack developer** with a strong focus on **backend engineering** and **system architecture**.
 I believe in building software that not only works but makes a meaningful impact.
-My journey spans across diverse domains—from environmental technology to AI-powered solutions, each project teaching me something new about scalable, maintainable systems.
+My journey spans across diverse domains from environmental technology to AI-powered solutions, each project teaching me something new about scalable, maintainable systems.

 ```typescript
 const naman = {